-Throughout the course, as well as being supported by their teachers, students have access to a range of digital resources including Kerboodle containing the electronic version of the textbook and itslearning, the School's vLE, with a range of study materials and revision guides.
+Throughout the course, as well as being supported by their teachers, students have access to a range of digital resources, study materials and revision guides.

 The course is divided into six modules:

 - 1. Development of practical skills in physics

 - 2. Foundations in physics

 - 3. Forces and motion

 - 4. Electrons, waves and photons

 - 5. Newtonian world and astrophysics

 - 6. Particles and medical physics